govuk-one-login/ipv-core-front/README.md

 # ipv-core-front

 This repository contains the source code for the frontend user interface of the GOV.UK One Login Identity Proofing and Verification (IPV) system.
-The IPV Core frontend serves as the first user-facing screen within the identity proving journey.
+The IPV Core frontend is the first user-facing screen in the identity proving journey.

 ## Related repositories